WasmCert/WasmCert-Coq/README.md

 # wasm_coq
-WebAssembly (aka Wasm) formalisation in Coq, based on both the offical formalisation (https://www.w3.org/TR/wasm-core-1/), and the Isabelle mechanisation of Conrad Watt (https://www.isa-afp.org/entries/WebAssembly.html).
+WebAssembly (aka Wasm) formalisation in Coq, based on the offical formalisation (https://www.w3.org/TR/wasm-core-1/).
+Our definitions and proofs draw from those given in the Isabelle mechanisation of Conrad Watt (https://www.isa-afp.org/entries/WebAssembly.html).

 (C) J. Pichon, M. Bodin, R. Xiaojia, C. Watt 2019-2020 - see LICENSE.txt

-This is work in progress, containing the language definitions and the core of a verified interpreter.
-We intend to faithfully mechanise "Wasm 1.0"; the specification as ratified by the W3C, and achieve proof-parity with the existing Isabelle mechanisation (verified executable interpreter, type soundness proof), which is based on an older version of the Wasm specification.
+This work is in progress, comprising WasmCert, a Coq-Specification of the Wasm operational semantics, and WasmRef, a Coq-representation of the Wasm pseudo-code standard which yields an OCAML interpreter.
+Our initial work used the definitions published in PLDI'17 and we are now adapting the definitions to Wasm 1.0., the specification as ratified by W35.

 # TODOs

-- [x] Core definitions as they appear in the Isabelle mechanisation.
+- [x] Give core definitions of WasmCert and WasmRef.
-- [x] Complete the soundness proof for the interpreter.
+- [x] Prove soundness result for WasmRef with respect to WasmCert.
 - [x] Update the definition of WebAssembly's global store to match the 1.0 standard.
 - [ ] Update the function frame and related definitions to match the 1.0 standard.
-- [ ] Finish the type soundness proofs.
+- [ ] Finish type soundness result.
+- [ ] Link WasmCert to CompCert.
+- [ ] Provide Iris Wasm.

-This repository also contains some experimental work on a binary parser and Iris integration.
+This repository contains some experimental work on a binary parser and Iris integration.

 # Installation